 Articles for Christians

-Note: We have chosen the following articles because they have been helpful to others.
-The material comes from various sources so it is possible a few statements might not pass the "Berean" test.
+Note: We are delighted to present the following articles because they have been helpful to others.
+The articles come from various external sources and a few statements might not pass the "Berean" test.
 You must, like the "more noble" Bereans, search the Scriptures to see whether these things are so.

 Christian fiction:

-Basileia, The Isle of Androck, a 178 page story of a lush tropical island gripped in the clutches of crime lords.
-Read how God uses a young Christian bookstore owner to address this situation.
-And follow this youth's quest to find the perfect Christian mate.
-[556kb pdf file] - R.L.B.
+Basileia, The Isle of Androck, a 175 page fiction of a lush tropical island gripped in the clutches of crime lords.
+Read how God uses a young Christian bookstore owner to change this situation.
+And follow this youth's quest to find the perfect Christian mate. [pdf file] - R.L.B.

 Home